Senior Resources » 10 Part-Time Job Ideas for Boomers

 Related: 6 Ways Boomers Can Defeat Burnout

 Greeters are those people who stand close to the entrance of a store and offer you a friendly smile on your way inside.
-This highly customer-oriented position is a perfect fit for anyone who loves interacting with people.
+This job is a perfect fit for anyone who loves interacting with people.
+In other words, social butterflies would LOVE to be a greeter!
 Of course, you may also have to answer a few questions, so make sure you’re also quick on your feet!

 Advertisement.

 Most of us love dogs.
 They’re smart, they’re playful, and they’re loyal.
 There’s a reason some wise person called them man’s best friend!
-If you can’t get enough of our four-legged friends, there’s a perfect job for you.
-A dog walker!
+If you can’t get enough of your four-legged friends, there’s a perfect job for you: a dog walker!
 This is one of the best part-time jobs for seniors.
 You get to set your own schedule and price.
 Plus, you’ll be surrounded by dogs during your entire shift!
 We happen to think that’s a win-win for everyone involved.

 Looking for more?